 A scrum-mastering milestone for me

 ‘Since starting my job at Accenture Technology more than a year ago, pretty much everything I have come across has been new to me.
 The learning curve has been incredibly steep, but that’s one of the reasons I enjoy my work as much as I do.
-Our industry group Health & Public Service is relatively small, and as a result, we’re quite a close-knit group - something helped along by the fact that our managers make a point of organizing get-togethers every few months.
+Our industry group Public Service Consulting is relatively small, and as a result, we’re quite a close-knit group - something helped along by the fact that our managers make a point of organizing get-togethers every few months.
 We are all based at different clients’ offices, but these regular meetups ensure we stay connected.
 Being appointed scrum master of my team this past June was definitely a milestone for me.
 As I assumed that would only happen after I gained a few years’ working experience, it was really an honor to be given this opportunity.’

 "As someone who’s naturally quite introverted and modest, being stern with people isn’t really my forte."

 ‘An attribute that’s definitely quite central to who I am is my critical mindset: I tend to question pretty much everything.
 I consider it a strength, especially as a scrum master - thinking critically really helps me to contribute to the team.
 Where I struggle a little is with being strict when it’s required - especially because I’m the only woman and the most junior member in the team.
 As someone who’s naturally quite introverted and modest, being stern with people isn’t really my forte.
 That said, my brothers tell me I was always bossing them around as a child, so I guess it’s hidden inside of me somewhere - I just need to get it out more at work.’